codemod-js/codemod/packages/cli/README.md

 $ codemod --find-babel-config --plugin ./my-plugin.js src/
 ```

-This requires that all babel plugins and presets be installed locally and are listed in your `.babelrc` file. `babel-codemod` uses `@babel/core` under the hood to accomplish this and all `.babelrc` [lookup rules apply](https://babeljs.io/docs/usage/babelrc/#lookup-behavior).
+This requires that all babel plugins and presets be installed locally and are listed in your `.babelrc` file. `codemod` uses `@babel/core` under the hood to accomplish this and all `.babelrc` [lookup rules apply](https://babeljs.io/docs/usage/babelrc/#lookup-behavior).

 ### Transpiling using TypeScript